neuropoly/intranet.neuro.polymtl.ca/conferences.md

 :width: 200px
 ```

+## Stickers

+If you want to promote SCT, you can print stickers.
+Printing can be done by Polytechnique Montreal Reprography (C-225, Main pavilion).
+Just send them an email (`reprographie@polymtl.ca`) with this PDF [SCT logo]([url](https://drive.google.com/file/d/1PZrpx6ywsgtFzVZgRdnjIIYqK5wfFa-5/view?usp=sharing)).
+They are able to print stickers with both transparent and white backgrounds.
+Recommended size: 8cm (width) × 3.5cm (height).

 ## Reimbursement

 The typical policy of the lab is that you can get your conference subscription reimbursed if you have something to present.
 If you don't, please ask your supervisor if they can reimburse the attendance.